zdTang/react-hooks-in-action-mike-Learn/MikeNotes.md

 move some states and dispatch to Parent component.

 Bookings.js is the parent, which maintain a useReducer and pass state, dispatch to is decedents

+# Booking grid function

+1, mapping bookables data into bookable grid view
+2, two aspects: JSON data structure ==> Table view, add CSS style 3, Currently, the date mapping has bug, the given JSON data cannot be map to the correct slot, need to be fixed.